Dannyb48/ospclientsdk/README.md

 """
-You can see a simplied version of all available command groups and their respective.
-Returning a dictionary.
+You can see a simplied version of all available command groups and their respective commands.
+This will return a dictionary.
 Where the key is the name of the of the command group and the values are a list of commands supported by the command group.
 """
 cmd_groups = shell.all_osp_cmd_groups
 cmd_list = cmd_groups.get('data_processing', {})